 Typically, tuna salad is loaded with unhealthy fats, dairy, mercury, and a whole host of yucky ingredients.
 The artichoke heart / chickpea combo really mimc tuna texture, and the pickles, dijon, and chives help mimic tuna’s natural flavors without being overbearing.

-What I love about this recipe is you can totally flip it upside down and add in, take out, or substitute nearly all of the ingredients.
-The version I have here is my personal favorite, but lately I have been removing the chickpeas or substituting them for boiled potatoes as I found out recently I have a slight sensitivity to chickpeas.
+What I love about this recipe is you can add or substitute nearly all of the ingredients.
 Here are some ways you can play around with this recipe:

-- Keep it to just artichoke hearts (no chickpeas or boiled potatoes) and you’ve still got a “tuna” salad with great texture and flavors
+- Keep it to just artichoke hearts (no chickpeas) and you’ve still got a “tuna” salad with great texture and flavors.

-- Keep it to just chickpeas – typical “tuna” salad is made from chickpeas or sunflower seeds, so you are more than welcome to take out the artichoke hearts and opt for just chickpeas or just sunflower seeds
+- Keep it to just chickpeas.
+Typical “tuna” salad is made from chickpeas or soaked sunflower seeds, so you can take out the artichoke hearts and opt for another can of chickpeas or sunflower seeds.

 - Use cashew cream instead of vegan mayo – if you don’t have access to a good, healthy vegan mayo like Primal Kitchen, you may be better off using a homemade cashew cream.
-Simply blend cashews that have been soaked in hot water for at least 30 min (overnight is better) with water, nutritional yeast, salt, and pepper.
+Blend soaked cashews with water, nutritional yeast, salt, and pepper.
 It lasts in the fridge for a couple weeks and is just as delicious.
 It’s a bit heavier which is why I prefer using mayo, but it’s delicious.
 Just make sure you blend it FULLY – it shouldn’t be grainy at all.

 Artichoke and Chickpea “Tuna” Salad

-- 1 can artichoke hearts can sub for boiled potatoes
+- 1 can artichoke hearts can sub for another can of chickpeas

 - 2 tsp dijon mustard